Jagan (actor)

-Jagan is an Indian actor and comedian who has appeared in supporting roles in Tamil films.
+Jagan (born December 16, 1976) is an Indian actor and comedian who has appeared in supporting roles in Tamil films.
 His breakthrough was with K. V. Anand's Ayan, where he played a small-time smuggler Chitti Babu, and the role won him critical acclaim.

 He was the anchor of popular show Kadavul Paadhi Mirugam Paadhi, which was about reviewing movies, aired in Vijay TV.
 The show was pulled off air citing hard-hitting criticism.
 He is also a prominent TV and stage show host.
 He also hosts the game show Connexion on Vijay TV.
 He is married to his longtime girlfriend Vaanmathi.